mariorojas/telegrambot/README.md

 ```
 If `TELEGRAM_WEBHOOK_URL` is set, you can omit `--url`.

-When `TELEGRAM_WEBHOOK_SECRET` is defined, the management command automatically appends `?secret=<value>` (or `&secret=` if other query params exist) to the URL sent to Telegram.
-Telegram will then include that query parameter in every webhook request, and the Django view will reject requests without the correct secret.
+When `TELEGRAM_WEBHOOK_SECRET` is defined, the management command sends it as `secret_token` to Telegram.
+Telegram includes the same value in the `X-Telegram-Bot-Api-Secret-Token` header for each webhook call, and the Django view rejects requests whose header value does not match.

 ## Testing